 Monte Mario is the name of the tallest hill in Rome.
 Situated to the northwest of the city center, it is also home to the district of Balduina.
 With the FL3 railway line running through, there has been a two-track train station at this spot since 1894.

-Interestingly, near the station you’ll find Linear Park.
+Interestingly, near the station you’ll find the Parco Lineare dell’Antica Via Collantina.
 This takes up the former route of the Rome-Viterbo railway line.
-This large park features walking and cycling paths, running for five kilometers and linking up to Monte Mario train station.
+This large park features walking and cycling paths, running for 20 kilometers (12.4 miles) and linking up to Monte Mario train station.

 Nomentana

 The residential neighborhood of Nomentana can be found wedged between the districts of Trieste and Monte Sacro.
-This attractive area, with its grid-like streets, is set away from the city center, but still has easy access for all your sightseeing and entertainment needs.
+This attractive area, with its grid-like streets, is set away from the city center, but is easily accessible and connected to the rest of the city, also thanks to the Nomentana Train Station.

-Nomentana is well connected, thanks in part to its railway station, which is fairly new having opened on the 25th November 1983.
+The station, is fairly new having opened on the 25th November 1983.
 It’s an unfussy local spot with four platforms.
 Tracks 1 and 2 are stopping services on the FL1 line; tracks 3 and 4 are closed to passengers and are only used for freight trains.

 Don’t be surprised if you see fast trains passing through: the Florence-Rome railway direct train passes through, but cannot be accessed.
 If you like watching trains, then seeing this high-speed service – as well as freight trains – could be of interest to you.